 Within hours of the eruption, we were flooded with calls for failures of the card readers and cash drawers and we couldn’t keep up with the volume of calls.
 Seems the building’s negative airflow sucked the gritty volcanic ash in through the ATMs which were installed in the walls of the bank branches.
 The card readers were grabbing cards, unable to return them and the cash drawer sensors were falsely reporting that cash had been left in the tray which shut the machines down.

 The machine vendor suggested covering the machines to reduce damage to the components.
 We duct-taped trash bags over them and installed signs hoping the customers would be understanding.
-Our marketing techniques worked, we had people trained to rely on access to their cash at ATMs.
-This was well before the grocery stores offered the cash-back feature as they do now, and it kind of back fired!
+Our marketing techniques worked, we had trained customers to rely on ATMs for access to their cash and it kind of back-fired!
+This was well before the grocery stores offered the cash-back feature as they do now.
 Customers were furious that they couldn’t get to their cash and ripped the plastic off the machines.
 Some even smashed machines that swallowed their ATM cards.

 After a lot of repairs to the cash machines, the ash started to dissipate and things slowly began to settle back to normal.
 I still remember people washing the ash off their cars leaving circular scratch patterns in the finish and the lawn mowers sending clouds of ash up into the air all summer long.
 I can’t imagine how it was for those closer to the eruption!